What are the Best Herbs for Chicken

 Garlic - What can we say; garlic isn't called the king of herbs for nothing.
 When paired with chicken, it brings out the natural sweetness of the meat.
 It also manages to turn what could be a one note bird base into a richer, more robust dining experience.
 Garlic can be used alone in hot and cold chicken dishes, or can be paired with favorites like thyme, sage, rosemary or tarragon.

-Marjoram - A mild cousin to the more popular oregano, marjoram is a savory herb that's well-mannered enough to work well with chicken, and can be paired with other chicken friendly herbs like thyme or rosemary.
+Marjoram - A mild cousin to the more popular oregano, marjoram is a savory herb that's well-mannered enough to work well with chicken, and can be paired with other chicken friendly herbs like thyme and rosemary.

 Best Herbs for Chicken

-Fresh Rosemary and garlic cloves
+Rosemary and garlic

 Paprika - This red pepper with (often) European attitude has more going for it than you may realize.
 It's probably your default garnish for deviled eggs, but paprika releases much of its rich flavor when it's heated, not sprinkled on cold.
-That's one reason your fried chicken flour mixtures, chicken barbecue sauces and marinades should contain this complex but not overpowering herb (spice, whatever).
-If you've ever wished for a hearty, peppery presence, but without the breathtaking heat, give paprika (Hungarian, smoked or Spanish) a try.
+That's one reason your fried chicken flour mixtures, chicken barbecue sauces and rubs should contain this complex but not overpowering herb (spice, whatever).

 Parsley - Parsley is a mild herb often used as a garnish.
 It's known as a makeshift breath freshener (just chew a few leaves), and as a colorful accompaniment to potatoes and stuffing.
 Parsley isn't the most exciting of herbs, but it has an interesting ability to bring out the flavors of other ingredients without making a strong statement on its own.
 I like to add it to the last few minutes of cooking time for stews, soups and sauces that feature chicken, pork or beef.
 It looks good, smells good and doesn't interfere with the stronger aromas and flavors of herbs like tarragon, sage and rosemary.
 When added to soups that are heavy on legumes or grains, it has a garden fresh appeal, too.